 If you plan to work in Portugal, whether you need a visa depends on your nationality.
 Citizens of the European Union (EU), European Economic Area (EEA), or European Free Trade Association (EFTA) countries do not require a visa to work in Portugal.
 However, once employment is secured, you will need to obtain a Portuguese residence permit.

-However, non-EU and American citizens must obtain the appropriate visa before arriving.
+However, non-EU citizens (including American citizens) must obtain the appropriate visa if they are planning to stay and work in Portugal for longer than three months.
 The type of visa required depends on the job’s nature and the length of stay.
-The Portuguese government offers several visa options, which you can apply for online or at your local Portuguese embassy.
+The Portuguese government offers several visa options, which you can apply for online or at your local Portuguese Embassy.

 For the application, make sure that you have the necessary documents, such as your passport, employment contract, and proof of health insurance.
 Below, we provide a list of work visa programs offered by the Portuguese government that you can consider applying for.